CarmineCrown/Aquarcade/README.md

 Theme : SubNautica

 Details:
-•The event observes participating members in teams of two at the most.
-•The event will take place for 6 days
+•The event observes participating members in teams of two at the most. \n •The event will take place for 6 days \n n•Frameworks allowed:
-•Participants should only use HTML, CSS and JavaScript.
-•Frameworks allowed:
  Bootstrap (for CSS)
  Popper.js and jQuery (for JavaScript)
 •Google Fonts & Fontawesome (for Fonts / Icons)